 Changes in fair value of the warrants are recognized on the consolidated statements of operations and comprehensive loss.
 We will continue to adjust the warrant liability for changes in fair value until the earlier of the expiration or exercise of the warrants, or upon their automatic conversion into warrants to purchase common stock in connection with a qualified IPO such that they qualify for equity classification and no further remeasurement is required.
-There were no warrants to purchase preferred stock issued during the years ended on December 31, 2019 or 2020 or for the three months ended March 31, 2021.
+There were no warrants to purchase preferred stock issued during the years ended on December 31, 2019 or 2020.